Avnishthedeveloper/Microblog/README.md

 # Microblog
 It is a blog api project.
-It is made in flask, Python
+It is made in flask, Python.
+This has blogs from many people.